 2. CHRISTUS St. Michael Health System

 Another success story comes from CHRISTUS St. Michael Health System.
-Employing more than 1,799 people with 95% of them being offline, the organization sought a real-time, modern R&R solution to improve focus and alignment with the company's overall objectives.
+Employing more than 1,799 people with 95 percent of them being offline, the organization sought a real-time, modern R&R solution to improve focus and alignment with the company's overall objectives.

 With the help of Achievers, CHRISTUS St. Michael Health System saw an increase of more than 10 percent in "associate engagement specific to leadership recognition” – jumping from 66 percent up to 77 percent.